HKURoboMaster/training_base/readme.md

 ![git rebase](/readme_img/git_rebase.jpeg)

+Here are the steps:
-First, checkout to master and pull.
+1. Checkout to master and pull.

 `git checkout master`
 `git pull`
 `git checkout -i raising`

-Secondly, use git rebase.
+2. Use git rebase.

 `git rebase -i master`

-Thirdly, resolve any conflicts.
+3. Resolve any conflicts.

-Lastly, push to the `raising` branch by force.
+4. Push to the `raising` branch by force.

 `git push -f`